gwrx/climatics/README.md

 ## Main Purpose of this Repo

-Our local [Hackerspace](https://it-syndikat.org) got an old AC and repaired it.
+Our local [Hackerspace IT-Syndikat](https://it-syndikat.org) got an old AC and repaired it.
 Now, to prevent nasty discussions about the power bill, I thought it might be a cool idea to keep track of the power consumption of the AC and use an coin acceptor for this.

 * insert a coin in the box and keep track of it
 * report the credit to a more or less secure server to make shure it won't be lost on power failure